 Systolic measurement is the pressure of blood against your artery walls when the heart has just finished pumping (contracting).
-It is the first or top number of a blood pressure reading.
+The top number, or systolic measurement, of a blood pressure reading.

 Diastolic measurement is the pressure of blood against your artery walls between heartbeats when the heart is relaxed and filling with blood.
-It is the second or bottom number in a blood pressure reading.
+The second value in a blood pressure reading

 Because new studies show the risk of heart disease and stroke begins to increase at lower blood pressures than previously believed, health experts lowered the acceptable normal range to promote more aggressive and earlier treatment of high blood pressure.